Fixed-Displacement Pump (TL)

 -

-- angular velocity for a given volumetric efficiency, the value of the Nominal shaft angular velocity parameter.
-This value represents the angular velocity at which the unit specifies the nominal volumetric efficiency.
+— angular velocity for a given volumetric efficiency, the value of the parameter Nominal shaft angular velocity.
+This value represents the angular velocity at which the unit sets the nominal volumetric efficiency.

-The unit determines the Hagen-Poiseuille coefficient based on the nominal fluid and component parameters
+The unit determines the Hagen-Poiseuille coefficient based on the nominal parameters of the liquid and components

 where: